zitadel/zitadel/docs/docs/guides/integrate/logout.md

 ## Use Cases

-1. Logout all users from this browser (current implementation of ZITADEL end_session_endpoint)
+1. Logout all users from current user-agent/browser (current implementation of ZITADEL end_session_endpoint)
-2. Logout my user from this browser
+2. Logout my user from current user-agent/browser
 3. Logout my user from all devices

 ## Logout in ZITADEL